manish14031987/manish14031987/README.md

 To begin with, just a brief about me.
 I am enthusiastic techies with good experience working in the IT industry.
 I have good experience in design as well as development.
 I have proficient enough with UX/UI design, Web development, Mobile Development.<br>

-**Fantasy Cricket app development Expert**<br>
+★★**Fantasy Cricket app development Expert**★★<br>

 **Why me?** <br>
 ★ I offer a Reasonable Price.<br>
 ★ I propose a Guaranteed Result.<br>
 ★ I emphasize customer delight.<br>
-★ My aim is to provide professional services to my clients and prove my abilities and target for long-term work relationships with all my potential clients.<br><br>
+★ My aim is to provide professional services to my clients and prove my abilities and target for long-term work relationships with all my potential clients.<br>

 What I provide is a very personalized, tailor-made approach that ensures that you are getting exactly what you want.
 Once you're associated with me you will witness your project turning into an innovative reality.<br>